CryoInTheCloud/CryoCloudWebsite/book/how_tos/data_storage/index.md

 # Data storage and S3 bucket access

-How To’s for data storage are building blocks for setting up and using S3 bucket storage here.
+How To’s for data storage are building blocks for setting up and using S3 bucket object storage (cloud-centric data storage architecture that manages data as individual, self-contained units called "objects" within a flat, non-hierarchical structure) on CryoCloud.
 Our hub provides access to two S3 storage buckets on AWS: a scratch bucket (`s3://nasa-cryo-scratch`) where data will automatically be deleted 7 days after it is uploaded, and the regular persistent storage bucket (`s3://nasa-cryo-persistent`).
 We provide these S3 storage options for moving and storing files that are larger than what is easy to move around on our JupyterHub file system.